Toby Hadoke: Other Doctor Who work

 Hadoke's website lists a collection of ten connections with Doctor Who, including having a character named after him in Dale Smith's novel Heritage.

 He has moderated the DVD commentaries for many Doctor Who stories, including The Rescue and The Romans (released in 2009 as a box set); The Curse of Peladon and The Monster of Peladon (released together in 2010); The Time Monster (released in 2010 as part of the "Myths and Legends" box set); The Dominators (released 2010); The Ark (released 2011); and The Krotons (released 2012).
 He also appeared in the special feature "Robophobia" for the Special Edition of The Robots of Death (released 2012).

 In 2009, Hadoke collaborated with writer Rob Shearman to watch and comment on every episode of Doctor Who from the programme's debut in 1963 to David Tennant's final story.
 The resulting discussions are being published as Running Through Corridors: Rob and Toby's Marathon Watch of Doctor Who, a three-volume series from Mad Norwegian Press.
 The first volume, covering the 1960s, was published in 2010; the second volume, covering the 1970s, was published in 2016.

 Hadoke appears as a bartender in a cameo appearance in An Adventure in Space and Time, a docudrama detailing the early history of Doctor Who.

 Hadoke has been contributing obituaries to The Guardian since 2002, often for Doctor Who-related figures.

 Acting career

 His television appearances include Phoenix Nights, Coronation Street, Titanic - Birth Of A Legend, Shameless, A & E, Casualty 1907, The Royal Today, and The Forsyte Saga.
+He has also voiced Toby the Tram Engine in the U.K. dub in the 2nd season episode "The Super Axle" in Thomas & Friends: All Engines Go.

 Hadoke has also appeared in two short films - Date Jà Vu and The Man Who Dreamt of Stars.

 His theatre credits include work with the Royal Exchange Theatre, Manchester, The Dukes Theatre, Lancaster, and Opera North.

 Hadoke has written for The Guardian and The Independent and is a frequent broadcaster on BBC Radio.

 Personal life

-Hadoke has a son named Louis from a previous relationship.
+Hadoke has two sons from a previous relationship.
 His partner is actress Cherylee Houston.